-He has earned selection to Thomson Reuters’ list of Texas Super Lawyers (2003, 2006-2017) in Estate & Trust Litigation, Business Litigation, and Class Action/Mass Torts, as published in Texas Monthly.
-Justin has been included on the list of Best Lawyers in America® (2016-2017) in Personal Injury Litigation Defense, and among “Texas’ Best Lawyers” (2016-2017), by Best Lawyers.
+He has earned selection to Thomson Reuters’ list of Texas Super Lawyers (2003, 2006-present) in Estate & Trust Litigation, Business Litigation, and Class Action/Mass Torts, as published in Texas Monthly.
+Justin has been included on BL Rankings, LLC’s list of Best Lawyers in America® (2016-present) in Personal Injury Litigation Defense, and its list of Texas Best Lawyers® (2016-present).

 $6,000,000 recovery for minority shareholder of closely held corporation in shareholder oppression case.

 $16,000,000 recovery for trust beneficiary against the estate of the former trustee for fraud, conversion, and breach of fiduciary duty.